CS2613-FA23/explorationactivity2-JackHuyn/Overview.md

             Ex: data = pandas.DataFrame(sth)

+    Basic function for pygame

+    pygame.init()

+            This line here need to run everytime in the main program, this will initial all the need function for the game

+    pygame.display.set_mode(width, height)

+            this line will create a black screen with the dimension specify by the user

+    clock = pygame.time.Clock()
+    clock.tick(60)

+            Here you create a clock class, then set the tick to 60 which can be understand as there will be no more than 60 image being display per sec

+            This line of code is importand since it determine how fast your game will be

+            On the other hand, this can be also understand as FPS (Frame per second)

+    pygame.display.update()

+            The main code will need to be updated per clock tick this will display all the images per tick

+    pygame.display.set_caption("Tetris")

+            This will set your window title as "Tetris" you can modify the string inside the ""

+    Creating surface/area and display a images

+            Everytimg you want to display an image into your screen you want to create a surface and then display that on your surface

+            Ex:
+            color_surf = pygame.Surface((100,200))

+            color_surf.fill('Red')

+            # this 2 lines of code will create a surface that have a size of 100x200, then fill the surface with the color red

 3. What are the functionalities of the package?/library?

+    Pandas
     a  To analyze the data set from JSON, csv or excel file. b  To make a graph, calculate probability, vv c  Mainly for working with data sets

+    Pygame
+    To display image, play sound

 4. When was it created?